 Thinking about my own background in Indianapolis, I grew up as an Asian and Black kid in a system that wasn’t quite sure how to define me.
-I mean that also in the sense of whether I was suppose to be someone in which people would invest their time.
+I mean that also in the sense of whether I was supposed to be someone in which people would invest their time.
 You see school systems based on race and class, and they’re designed to invest their energies into certain people.
-And if you are not considered part of this group that has some promise, then they’ll say, “Okay, we basically need you here so we can get the average daily attendance numbers, and get the money, and hopefully you’ll stay out of trouble and we’ll wait for you to graduate.”
-I felt lucky, too, because I came across some amazing teachers that definitely saw something in me, so my conversations were different then some of the ones my friends were having with their teachers.
-Even then, if you looked around, you could see that there were people being trapped.
+And if you are not considered part of this group that has some promise, then they’ll say, “Okay, we basically need you here so we can get the average daily attendance numbers, and get the money, and, hopefully, you’ll stay out of trouble and we’ll wait for you to graduate.”
+I felt lucky, too, because I came across some amazing teachers who definitely saw something in me, so my conversations were different than some of the ones my friends were having with their teachers.
+Even then, if you looked around, you could see there were people being trapped.
 There was this consistency, like, when I was taking physics and chemistry, I thought, “Where am I at?
 There’s only me and maybe one other person of color.
-Why is it predominantly White in these upper level math classes” And I wondered, “How do we break out of that?”
+Why is it predominantly White in these upper-level math classes.”
+And I wondered, “How do we break out of that?”

 People say, “We can’t impact everything outside of school.”
 I say, “You’re right.
 But we can partner.”
 I thought we were really trying to do some great things with Beyond Housing and then the 24-1 movement.
 We had created one of the first school district level based mental health alignment committees.
 We were working with agencies and meeting monthly.
 We were getting better conversations just around that.
 We started looking at how we can make the case for providing better emotional and mental health support to our students so that it would impact academic outcomes.
 And there were some good things that were happening, but it never seemed fast enough.